GitHuberian/GenerationMXStores/README.md

 ### User Stories solved in this project

-* GenerationMXStores App is the result after reading intro and next steps on localhost:3000 on the first run of the boilerplate provided by Generation
+* GenerationMXStores App:octocat: is the result after reading intro and next steps on localhost:3000 on the first run of the boilerplate provided by Generation
-* GenerationMXStores App was embeded in `src/YourComponent.js`
+* GenerationMXStores App:octocat: was embeded in `src/YourComponent.js`

 **User Stories**:
 - [x]  As a student, I want to see a map of Mexico City